sergiokopplin/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Software Engineer with more than then years of experience.
+Software Engineer with more than ten years of experience.
 Focused on Android development for the last 5 (since API 14).
 Currently located in Berlin.